HttpAnimation/Cdo/README.md

 # Cdo/gh-pages
-The webiste you can visit [here](https://httpanimation.github.io/Cdo/).
+This branch servers the files for the webiste you can visit [here](https://httpanimation.github.io/Cdo/).